tlswg/tls13-spec/draft-ietf-tls-tls13.md

 contain zero certificates.
 If the client has sent a certificate, a digitally-signed CertificateVerify message is sent to explicitly verify possession of the private key in the certificate.
-Finally, the client sends the Finished message under the new algorithms, keys, and secrets.
+Finally, the client sends the Finished message.
 At this point, the handshake is complete, and the client and server may exchange application layer data.
 (See flow chart below.)
 Application data MUST NOT be sent prior to the Finished message.
+[[TODO: can we make this clearer and more clearly match the text above about server-side False Start.]]
        Client                                               Server

        ClientHello